semaphoreci/docs/docs/reference/sem-command-line-tool.md

 ```

 If you wish to create the same secret on the project level you must provide
-project name or id with corresponding flag:
+the project name or id with the corresponding flag:
 ```bash
 sem create secret -p my-project my-new-secret
 ```